Skip to main content

 • Products rated above 600 volts (V) or 95 amperes (A) are not intended for current interruption; those below these ratings can be evaluated for current interruption as needed.

-• Products are intended for connecting equipment to branch circuits and interconnecting equipment — not for electrical services, feeders or premises branch circuits.
+• Products are intended for connecting equipment to branch circuits and interconnecting equipment — not for electrical services, feeders or as a substitute for premises wiring.

 UL 817A also allows greater flexibility in cord type selection.
 Cords must meet specified requirements for maximum circuit-conductor ampacity and comply with the requirements of one of the following Standards: